Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 \begin{prop} Suppose $\Delta$ is a boolean complex, not necessarily Cohen--Macaulay, but such that there exists a $\kk[\Theta]$-module isomorphism

 that is shape-filtered and $G$-equivariant in the top shape.
-Let $G\subset \Aut(\Delta)$ be a group of automorphisms, and assume that the order of $G$ is coprime with the characterstic of $\kk$.
+Let $G\subset \Aut(\Delta)$ be a group of automorphisms, and assume that the order of $G$ is not divisible by the characteristic of $\kk$.
 Then the map

 defined on $f\in \kk[\Sd\Delta]$ by

 is a $G$-equivariant $\kk[\Theta]$-module isomorphism. \end{prop}

 \begin{proof} By construction, $\Xi^\star$ is $G$-equivariant and a $\kk[\Theta]$-module map.
 The point is to show that it is an isomorphism.
 Note that because $\Xi$ is shape-filtered and the action of $G$ is shape-preserving on both $\kk[\Sd\Delta]$ and $\kk[\Delta]$, each summand $\sigma \cdot [\Xi(\sigma^{-1}\cdot -)]$ of $\Xi^\star$ is shape-filtered.
 Using that $\bigoplus_{\mu \trianglelefteq\lambda} \kk[\Delta]_\mu$ is a $\kk$-vector space, it follows that $\Xi^\star$ is shape-filtered.